A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: Case Study

-We use \texttt{SigmaRL} \cite{xu2024sigmarl}, an open-source multi-agent \ac{rl} framework for motion planning of \acp{cav}, to train a nominal \ac{rl} policy.
-Henceforth, we will call the robots in the simulations \textit{vehicles}.
-The nominal controller receives a short-term waypoint-based reference path at each time step and outputs control actions to follow it closely.
-We purposely train the policy to be greedy and disregard collision avoidance.
+We use the learned safety-margin approximator $h_\theta$ as the candidate \ac{cbf} and incorporate it into a \ac{qp} to modify an unsafe nominal controller, resulting in a \ac{cbf}-\ac{qp} formulation.
+The goal is to adjust the nominal control actions minimally to ensure safety.
+We employ an \ac{rl} policy trained using our \texttt{SigmaRL} \cite{xu2024sigmarl, xu2024xpmarl}, an open-source multi-agent \ac{rl} framework for motion planning of \acp{cav}, as the nominal controller.
+Henceforth, we refer to the robots as \textit{vehicles}.
+At each time step, the nominal controller receives a short-term waypoint-based reference path and outputs control actions to follow it.
+We purposely train the policy to be greedy in following the reference path without considering collisions.
+We formulate the \ac{ocp} as a \ac{cbf}-\ac{qp} as